 Tips on Asus's firmware

-As a result, firmware is a tricky thing with Asus.
-When it comes to updating -- especially in an AiMesh setup of mixed hardware units using wireless backhauling -- keep the following three items in mind:
+When it comes to updatingโespecially in an AiMesh setup of mixed hardware units using wireless backhaulingโkeep the following three items in mind:

-- Avoid the initial major release(*): This is the first firmware version of a model where the 3xx number changes, such as from 384 to 386 or from 386 to 388.
-Generally, the latest minor update of the previous major firmware release is always the most stable.
+- Avoid the initial major release: This is the first firmware version of a model where the middle three digits of the firmware version change, such as from 384 to 386 or from 386 to 388.
+Generally, things start to be good with the first minor update to a major firmware release.

 - Version consistency (in a mesh system): Generally, it would be best to use the firmware version of the same major release for all AiMesh members.
-(Mixing hardware of different releases might produce mixed results.)
+(Mixing hardware of different major releases can produce mixed results.)

 On the one hand, moving between major releases might break your AiMesh setup or even your standalone router.
-On the other, new hardware comes with a specific initial version out of the box -- you have no option to downgrade it -- and some old models won't get the latest release.
-So depending on the mesh combo, your luck will vary.
+On the other hand, new hardware comes with a specific initial version that is out of the boxโyou have no option to downgrade itโand some old models won't get the latest release.
+So, depending on the mesh combo, your luck will vary.

 And that's significant in the sense that the two share the same shortcomings, which are not present in other ZenWifi mesh sets (such as XD6, XT8, or ET8).
 That's likely because they have a similar mini-physical size and relatively low processing power.